philnash/whats_playing/README.md

 Restart the application and load the home page again.
 You will see an empty embedded playlist (which you will also find in your Spotify account now).

 You're now ready to build the rest of the application.
+Read the blog post on how to [build a collaborative playlist over WhatsApp with Rails, Twilio and Spotify](https://www.twilio.com/blog/collaborative-playlist-whatsapp-rails-twilio-spotify).